techiesakar/petlovethis/README.md

 ## License

-The Pet Love This theme is licensed under the GNU GPL v2 or later license.
+The Pet Love This theme is licensed under a Single Use or Single Site license.